-The first symptoms of poisoning are headache, dizziness and nausea, as well as vomiting, blurred vision, shortness of breath or stomach pain.
+The first symptoms of poisoning include headache, dizziness and nausea, as well as vomiting, blurred vision, shortness of breath or stomach pain.

-Carbon monoxide poisoning, therefore, causes real discomfort, which can have serious consequences for our health.
+So carbon monoxide poisoning causes real discomfort, which can have serious consequences for our health.
 The situation can worsen as the exposure time increases, causing long-term health problems requiring medical attention.

 In the most severe cases, if the person remains exposed to the gas, they risk unconsciousness and even death after about an hour.
 Many poisonings occur during the night, with victims becoming intoxicated in their sleep and never waking up.

 Carbon monoxide poisoning is therefore a very real danger in the home, especially in winter.
 During the colder months, people tend to use more heating appliances and lower the levels of ventilation in their homes, increasing their risk of exposure.
 Fortunately, precautions can effectively guard against the risks of carbon monoxide poisoning.

-Poisoning can cause neurological disorders in the medium term, which are thankfully often reversible with the proper medical care.
+Poisoning can lead to neurological problems in the medium term, although these are thankfully often reversible with the proper medical care.
 Affected patients may suffer from irritability or memory impairment.

 How can I avoid carbon monoxide poisoning?

-Luckily, cases of carbon monoxide poisoning are, in general, falling.
+Luckily, cases of carbon monoxide poisoning are falling overall.
 There are multiple reasons for this:

-More communication on the subject and of the precautions to be taken
+- More communication on the subject and awareness of the precautions to be taken

 Take preventative measures against carbon monoxide poisoning (and against other toxic gases)

-When poisoning has started, it is often too late to stop your health being affected, even if mildly rather than severely.
-It’s therefore better to take preventative steps, to avoid any release of carbon monoxide in the home as far as possible.
+When poisoning has started, it is often too late to stop your health being affected, even if the effect is mild rather than severe.
+It’s therefore better to take preventative steps, to avoid the release of carbon monoxide in the home as much as possible.

 Several actions are effective in preventing carbon monoxide poisoning (and poisoning from other gases):

-*Make sure you ventilate your home for at least ten minutes every day
+- Make sure you ventilate your house for at least ten minutes every day

-*Replace aging devices with new, more reliable ones
+- Replace ageing devices with new, more reliable ones

-*Know the first symptoms of poisoning and be ready to react in case of doubt
+- Know the first symptoms of poisoning and be ready to react if in doubt

 Install a carbon monoxide detector to limit the risk of carbon monoxide poisoning

 Prevention is better than treatment when it comes to carbon monoxide poisoning.
-There are several solutions to prevent poisoning from happening, so don't take any risks for your health at home!
+There are several solutions to help you prevent poisoning from happening, so don't take any risks with your health at home!